rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 # File System

-In this chapter you will learn how to work with filesystems.
+In this chapter you will learn how to work with files systems.

 ****